Finding the email autoresponder for you: Which of the three main types do you need?

 See the very informative Postmaster Express site (and try it risk-free - when you can set aside some time to delve into it) at: http://post-master.net/rs/autoresponder/

-(I do use this software - and even after many months, I still get a kick out of the things it can do...
-The things I can do because of it.
+(I have used this software - and even after many months, I still got a kick out of the things it can do...
+The things I could do because of it.
 Though perhaps I should say too... it does make life more complicated. :^)

 The best of both worlds?